 “I am just being honest.”

 It is the “just” that usually renders the statement inaccurate.
 Honesty is a good thing.
 But if you are like 99.9% of the population, you were probably not “just” being honest.
-Walking hand-in-hand with your honesty could be bitterness.
-Passive aggression.
-Envy.
-Jealousy.
-Condescension.
+Your honesty might have been coupled with bitterness, passive aggression, envy, jealousy, or condescension.

 So try this one on for size.